-- 4-H is a volunteer led, educational program. - 4-H is an informal educational program for all boys and girls 7-18 years of age prior to January 1 whether they live in town, the country, or on a farm. - Youth ages 5-6 years old prior to January 1 may participate as Cloverbuds through local 4-H clubs.
-See the Cloverbuds section for additional information. - 4-H is having fun and learning with friends. - 4-H is older 4-H members sharing experiences and teaching younger members things they have learned.

-- 4-H develops "life skills" through the use of research based project materials and experiential learning (hands-on experiences). - 4-H members can join one of the several county based 4-H Clubs.
+- 4-H is a volunteer led, educational program. - 4-H is an informal educational program for all boys and girls 7-18 years of age as of December 31 of the new 4-H Year and enrolled in 4-H whether they live in town, the country, or on a farm. - Youth ages 5-6 years old as of December 31 of the new 4-H Year and enrolled in 4-H may participate as Cloverbuds through local 4-H clubs.
+See the Cloverbuds section for additional information. - 4-H is having fun and learning with friends. - 4-H is older 4-H members sharing experiences and teaching younger members things they have learned. - 4-H develops "life skills" through the use of research based project materials and experiential learning (hands-on experiences).